ErcouldnT/twitch-raffle-bot/README.md

 ## Can be added

-- [ ] Prisma ORM to save wins.
+- [x] Prisma ORM to save wins to database.
-- [x] Give feedback to streamer if you won.
-- [ ] Use JS timers to avoid multiple joining.
+- [x] Add some logic to avoid multiple joining.
 - [ ] Send an email that includes you won a prize.
+- [x] Give feedback to streamer if you won in 5 seconds.
 - [ ] Act like a real person while hanging around in chat.
 - [x] Listen and join multiple twitch channels at the same time.